 One application per organization will be accepted in a given funding year, regardless of category (see specific criteria for each grant category).
 Proposals are invited for projects that will make significant contributions to the preservation and interpretation of Montana history.
-The funding period is from May 1, 2020 to June 30, 2021.
+The funding period is from May to June of the following year.
 Projects not completed within the funding period may be required to return all or a portion of the grant.

 Applicants must be either a non-profit tax-exempt organization (IRS designation) or an exempt governmental unit.
 Organizations with an open Foundation grant are not eligible to apply.
 Project budgets must include a 1:3 match (25% applicant, 75% MHF).
 Volunteer time may be used in this match and should be calculated at $25/hour.
 Successful applicants must track all match, in-kind and cash that is committed to the project as described below.
 Donated materials and/or volunteer services can count towards the match, along with actual cash match.

 Projects will receive preference that: